File Transfer Protocol

 226 Transfer complete

-The following command will exit the FTP environment (same as "bye").
+The following FTP Command will exit the FTP environment (same as "bye") and display the information.

 ftp> quit